Between the Extremes: A JWST Spectroscopic Benchmark for High-redshift Galaxies Using ~500 Confirmed Sources at $z\geqslant5$: Summary and Conclusions

-We have performed the largest compilation to date of $z\geqslant5$ sources from public \textit{JWST}/NIRSpec prism spectra, amounting to 482 sources where 356 represent novel confirmations.
-After removal of candidate AGN sources, we use our statistical sample to construct representative and high S/N composite spectra as a function of redshift, absolute magnitude, stellar mass, and \lya\ EW, and report on their average properties while making those templates available to the community.
-Our main findings can be summarized as follows:
+We have performed the largest compilation to date of $z\geqslant5$ sources from public JWST/NIRSpec prism spectra.
+We identify 482 sources with secure redshifts primarily from the [\oiii]+H$\beta$ emission-line complex at $z\simeq5.0-9.7$ and the Lyman-$\alpha$ break at higher redshifts, with 356 of those sources representing novel confirmations.
+After removal of candidate unobscured AGN sources, we verify that our sample is commensurate with the star-forming main sequence at comparable redshifts, and use our statistical sample to construct representative and high SNR composite spectra as a function of redshift, absolute magnitude, stellar mass, and \lya\ EW.
+We report on their average properties while making those templates available to the community.
+Our main findings can be summarized as follows.

-\begin{itemize} \item We provide the tightest constraints yet on the UV continuum slopes of high redshift galaxies and their evolution between $z\simeq5-11$, finding blue slopes of $\beta\simeq-2.3$ to $-2.7$, indicative of overall dust-poor interstellar media and young stellar populations.
+\begin{itemize} \item We provide the tightest constraints yet on the UV continuum slopes of high-redshift galaxies and their evolution between $z\simeq5-11$, finding blue slopes of $\beta\simeq-2.3$ to $-2.7$, indicative of overall dust-poor ISM and young stellar populations.
 Sources at $z\sim5.5$ display the reddest slopes, followed by a steep decline to bluer slopes for sources at $z\sim6-7$, and a flattening off in the evolution between $z\sim7-11$.
 UV-luminous and higher-mass sources display systematically redder UV slopes compared to their UV-fainter and lower-mass counterparts, likely reflecting more evolved ISM conditions.
 On average, sources at $z>10$ do not display slopes of $\beta\lesssim-2.7$ indicative of dust-free systems.

 \item We report a steadily declining rest-frame optical continuum break with redshift, indicative of declining stellar ages and metallicities.
-The largest breaks ($F_{\nu, \rm 4200}/F_{\nu, \rm 3500}>1$) are attributed to our lowest redshift ($z\sim5.5$) stack, while our higher redshift composites are characterized by ``inverse'' optical jumps of $F_{\nu, \rm 4200}/F_{\nu, \rm 3500}<1$ attributable to extremely young and metal-poor stellar populations, and a possible enhancement of the nebular continuum.
+The largest breaks ($F_{\nu, \rm 4200}/F_{\nu, \rm 3500}>1$) are attributed to our lowest-redshift ($z\sim5.5$) stack, while our higher-redshift composites are characterized by optical jumps of $F_{\nu, \rm 4200}/F_{\nu, \rm 3500}<1$ attributable to extremely young and metal-poor stellar populations, and a possible enhancement of the nebular continuum.

 \item All of our composite spectra display unambiguous detections of \ciii]1907,1909 \AA\ emission, with equivalent widths of EW$_{0}\simeq5-14$ \AA\ and a clear increase of the line strength with redshift.
 The evolving EW of the line is consistent with an extrapolation of results at $z\sim0-3$, while its prevalence and strength in our stacks suggests a high cadence among individual spectra.
 A comparison to confirmed objects in the literature suggests a large number classified as ``extreme'' in fact reside close to or on the relation, reflecting \ciii] strengths comparable to the general star-forming population.
 Prominent \heii+[\oiii] line emission is also consistently detected, but at comparatively low strengths.